mapbox/MapboxStatic.swift/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![CocoaPods](https://img.shields.io/cocoapods/v/MapboxStatic.swift.svg)](http://cocoadocs.org/docsets/MapboxStatic.swift/)

-MapboxStatic.swift makes it easy to connect your iOS, macOS, tvOS, or watchOS application to the [Mapbox Static Images API](https://docs.mapbox.com/api/maps/#static-images) or the [Legacy Static Images API](https://docs.mapbox.com/api/legacy/static-classic).
+MapboxStatic.swift makes it easy to connect your iOS, macOS, tvOS, or watchOS application to the [Mapbox Static Images API](https://docs.mapbox.com/api/maps/#static-images).
 Quickly generate a map snapshot – a static map image with overlays – by fetching it synchronously or asynchronously over the Web using first-class Swift or Objective-C data types.

 A snapshot is a flattened PNG or JPEG image, ideal for use in a table or image view, user notification, sharing service, printed document, or anyplace else you’d like a quick, custom map without the overhead of an interactive view.
 A static map is created in a single HTTP request.
 Overlays are added server-side.

 MapboxStatic.swift pairs well with [MapboxDirections.swift](https://github.com/mapbox/MapboxDirections.swift), [MapboxGeocoder.swift](https://github.com/mapbox/MapboxGeocoder.swift), the [Mapbox Maps SDK for iOS](https://www.mapbox.com/ios-sdk/), and the [Mapbox Maps SDK for macOS SDK](https://mapbox.github.io/mapbox-gl-native/macos/).
 If you’re already using the maps SDK for iOS or macOS for other purposes, consider using an [`MGLMapSnapshotter`](https://docs.mapbox.com/ios/api/maps/5.5.0/Classes/MGLMapSnapshotter.html) object instead of MapboxStatic.swift to produce static images that take advantage of caching and offline packs.

+v0.12.0 was the last version of MapboxStatic to support the [Legacy Static Images API](https://docs.mapbox.com/api/legacy/static-classic).

 ## System requirements